Quantum Closeness Testing: A Streaming Algorithm and Applications: Prior work on property testing

 \subsection{Classical identity testing and independence testing}

-It is a widely known that $n=\Theta(\frac{d}{\epsilon^2})$ samples are sufficient and necessary to provide a good approximation of $d$-dimensional probability distribution \cite[pages 10 and 31]{DL01}.
-Finding algorithms using $o(d)$ samples for testing problem is highly desirable.
+It is a widely known that $\Theta(\frac{d}{\epsilon^2})$ samples are sufficient and necessary to provide a good approximation of $d$-dimensional probability distribution \cite[pages 10 and 31]{DL01}.
+Therefore, finding algorithms that use $o(d)$ samples for testing problems is highly desirable.